paurrodri/DuplexUMIConsensusReads/README.md

 The mathematical and probabilistic procedure to determine the consensus sequence is based on [fulcrumgenomics CallMolecularConsensusReads tool](https://github.com/fulcrumgenomics/fgbio/wiki/Calling-Consensus-Reads).

-The additional feature in this tool is that the mapping information of the consensus reads is also computed.
+The new feature in this tool is that the mapping information of the consensus reads is also computed.
+This includes _mapping position_, _mapping quality_ and _CIGAR string_ fields.
 Therefore, there is no need to map the consensus reads again after using this tool.

 ## Installation